-The Undergraduate Quantum Teaching Lab [will be first taught in spring 2021]: Quantum photonics is the science of generating, manipulating, and detecting quantum states of light.
+The Quantum Photonics Teaching Lab (QPTL): Quantum photonics is the science of generating, manipulating, and detecting quantum states of light.
 This course provides an introduction to this field through a series of remote quantum photonics labs.
 Through remote "hands-on" learning modules that utilize an entangled-photon pair source, interferometers, polarizers and wave plates, and single-photon detectors, students will learn the fundamentals of: (1) classical versus quantum light; (2) single and entangled-photon sources; (3) single-photon interference; (4) quantum light analysis methods including photon antibunching and Bell-state measurements; and (5) applications including quantum key distribution, linear optical quantum computing, remote sensing (e.g. “quantum radar”), and metrology (e.g. Bell tests and LIGO).
 We will also delve into quantum sensing with an NV center diamond magnetometer.

 Specific lab modules include: